The 3 Best Ways to Book Cheap Flights to Hawaii: Save Hundreds or Spend 25K Points

 With prices that low, you may want to pay cash rather than use miles.
 However, these deals are also a great way to use your credit card points by booking directly through travel portals like Chase Ultimate Rewards.
 It’s one of our favorite ways to use points.

 That’s because your Chase points go farther when booking directly through their travel portal.
 With the Chase Sapphire Preferred Card, every point gets you 1.25 cents when redeemed towards travel.
 Upgrade to the Chase Sapphire Reserve, and you get 1.5 cents per point.
-That would bring the cost of the flight down to 24,853 points.
+That would bring the cost of the flight down to 24,853 points in the above example.

 Thrifty Traveler team member Mikhala used a similar approach to book two round-trip tickets from Minneapolis-St. Paul (MSP) to Honolulu (HNL) earlier this year.
 Her total cost?
 Just $27.80.

-When a Premium deal for $301 tickets popped in her inbox, she acted fast.
+When a Premium deal for $301 tickets popped in her inbox last spring, she acted fast.
 With a stash of 60,000 Delta SkyMiles from an enhanced American Express Gold card bonus, she utilized Delta’s Pay with Miles feature.
 So rather than paying 120,000 SkyMiles or more – what Delta would normally charge for that flight – she used just 60,000 SkyMiles for two tickets.

 These are just two examples of how you can leverage Thrifty Traveler Premium for cheap flights to Hawaii.
 Whether you pay with cash or use your points, you can save huge money.